Challenging the Vic-Maui in the Pacific Ocean!

 Here at UBC Sailbot, we have been working extremely hard over the past year to develop our newest robotic sailboat.
 We hope to share more of our journey with you as we move from the design phase to construction.
 The Vic-Maui race challenges boats to travel from Vancouver Island, Canada to the Hawaiian Archipelago.
 Our goal is to design a robotic sailboat that can complete this challenge fully autonomously.
 We always strive to have our systems follow the best industry practices, designed with quality in mind and tested extensively.
 In particular, we have been designing systems, construction methods and testing rigs to be reusable, so we think it’s well worth the time now.
-We are planning to launch in Summer 2019 to accommodate this more in-depth design.
+We are planning to launch in Summer 2020 to accommodate this more in-depth design.
 Your support makes this incredible project possible!
 We intend to do long-distance, high winds testing off the southwest coast of Vancouver Island prior to launching in the ocean, and aim to launch in the middle of the summer in order to retrieve the boat before the start of the next school year.

 We will be presenting at these upcoming events (times and locations TBA):

 Friday, January 19th to Sunday, January 21st inside the Stadium